mattmcspirit/azurestack/deployment/offline/README.md

 Post-Script Actions
 -------------------
 The ConfigASDK.ps1 script can take over 6 hours to finish, depending on your hardware.
 An offline deployment will generally be quicker than a connected one, as you have already downloaded the relevant files in advance.

+### Known Issues
+* A Windows Server 2016 ISO is required.
+This should be build 1607 (The RTM release) and not any of the Windows Server Semi-Annual Channel releases (1709, 1803, 1809).
+These have not been validated for support with the database and App Service resource providers, so don't use those builds at this time.
+The script will block their usage.
+* If you wish to upload Windows Server 2019 images for testing, please use the 17763 build, which is the Windows Server 2019 RTM and can be downloaded from here: https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019
+* Do not use a mapped drive for your -downloadPath on your ASDK host.
+There are known issues which are yet to be resolved.
+Please use a local drive.

 #### Troubleshooting & Improvements ####
 This script, and the packages have been developed, and tested, to the best of my ability.
 I'm not a PowerShell guru, nor a specialist in Linux scripting, thus, if you do encounter issues, [let me know through GitHub](<../../issues>) and I'll do my best to resolve them.